MiniEggz/prefect2.0-basics/README.md

 <br>

-## Creating and running the deployment
+## Creating and running the deployment locally
 After this has been set up, create the deployment using:

 ```